timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-08-30
+# Objectives for Today 2024-08-31

 - Physics work, diving into something physical.
-- Maybe some Video production for Slipping on Eggs story.
 - Web Dev??
 Creating a Blog / Roadmap page for Trailing Brakes
 - Moving forward the best I can...
+Learning is hard.